pratik-tangadpalliwar/Coding-Raja-Technologies-Internship-task2/ReadMe.md

-## Pratik's ContentEditable Resume Builder - Second Internship Project
+## Pratik's Music Player - Second Internship Project

-This project is a web-based resume builder I created during my internship with Coding Raja.
+This project is a Music Player I created during my internship with Coding Raja.
 It allows users to listen to their favorite music tracks.
 The application features playlist management, a music library, audio controls, a progress bar, shuffle and repeat options, and a responsive design to ensure it works well on various screen sizes.

 **Getting Started:**